irmen/Tale/docs/source/index.rst

 it's only a framework to build games with).
 There's a demo/example story included in the source distribution, in the ``stories`` directory.

-Start the demo story using the supplied ``play_demo`` script.
+Start the demo story using one of the supplied start scripts.
-You don't have to install anything if you run it using this script.
+You don't have to install anything if you run it like this.

-You can also start it without the script and by using the tale driver directly, but it is recommended to properly install it first.
+You can also start it without the script and by using the tale driver directly, but then it is recommended to properly install tale first.
+This method of launching stories won't work from the distribution's root directory itself.

-It won't work from the distribution's root directory itself.
-You need to install Tale properly and/or invoke it from the start script that belongs to a story.
+Anyway, the command to do so is: :kbd:`$ python -m tale.driver --game <path-to-the-story/demo-directory>` or, using the installed script: :kbd:`$ tale-driver --game <path-to-the-story/demo-directory>`

-The command is:
+You can use the ``--help`` argument to see some help about this command.

-:kbd:`$ python -m tale.driver --game <path-to-the-story/demo-directory>`
+You can use ``--gui`` to start the GUI version of the interface rather than the text console version.

 The story might prompt you with a couple of questions:
 Choose not to load a saved game (you will have none at first start anyway).